 - Invasive species control

-Seven types of Hornaday awards are available.
+Three types of BSA Distinguished Conservation Service Awards are available.
 The local council may present:

 The National Council confers the other awards.

-- Adult Scouters may be nominated for the gold medal.
+- Adult Scouters may be nominated for the BSA Distinguished Conservationist.

-- Organizations unaffiliated with Scouting may be nominated for the gold certificate.
+- Organizations unaffiliated with Scouting may be nominated for the BSA Distinguished Conservation Service Award certificate.